SITE MAP | CONTACT US

 Marie-Claire Alain

-The town of Lübeck awarded Marie-Claire Alain the Buxtehude Prize, acknowledging her specialised work in early German music.
+The town of Lübeck awarded Marie-Claire Alain the Buxtehude Prize, acknowledging her specialized work in early German music.
 In Budapest she was awarded the Franz Liszt Prize and in Copenhagen, the Leonie Sonning Foundation Music Prize where in addition she was decorated with the Danish Dannebrog Order.

-Marie-Claire Alain's recital for the International Performer of the Year Award took place at Saint Thomas Church Fifth Avenue.
+Marie-Claire Alain's recital for the International Performer of the Year Award took place on 5 June 1984 at Saint Thomas Church Fifth Avenue.
+Click here to see the actual program with notes.
+(PDF)

 Marie-Claire Alain